ppeters/ppeters/README.md

 - 👋 Hi, I’m @ppeters
-- 👀 I’m interested in electronics and software to control that
+- 👀 I’m interested in electronics and software to control it

 <!---
 ppeters/ppeters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.